E-girls: 2013: Lesson 1 and rise of popularity

 In early 2013, three members from Bunny left E-Girls.
 Additionally, EGD member Ruri Kawamoto and an original performer named Momoka Nakajima joined E-Girls and made their first performing appearance in their single "The Never Ending Story", which the band's name de-capitalized to E-girls.
 It was a commercial success, reaching number two on the Oricon chart, and became their first feature to included all 29-members on the jacket covers.
 The following hit, "Candy Smile", performed moderately on the charts but earned a Gold certification by the Recording Industry Association of Japan (RIAJ).
-Additionally, Kawamoto was promoted as a vocalist and sung the B-side "Love Letter", marking her the first E-girls member to change positions.
+Additionally, Kawamoto was promoted as a vocalist and sang the B-side "Love Letter", marking her the first E-girls member to change positions.
 On 17 April, the girls promoted their debut record Lesson 1, which sold numerous units on the Oricon Albums Chart, debuting at number one and charted over 70 non-consecutive weeks.
 This was the final effort by EGD member Reina Kizu, whom left the group some months later; her position was replaced officially by Nakajima.

 Happiness' member Mayu Sugieda returned to the group after recovering from her illness, and joined all 29 members for the single's jacket covers and visual for "Gomennasai no Kissing You".
 This was the final single with Flower member Elina Mizuno, the first release with Anna Suda and Kawamoto as members of Happiness, and the first visual to feature Nakajima since replacing Kizu.
 A commercial success, it became the girls first physical track to ship over 100,000 copies, and won the Japanese MTV Video Music Award for Best Choreography, alongside a nomination for Best Japanese act at the 2014 MTV Europe Music Awards.
 In October that year, EGD member Marina Watanabe joined the girl group as a stand-in performer.
 However, her position was allocated as a primary performer when member Mizuno signed off from E-girls, and Watanabe was featured in the promotional shoot for the groups following number, "Kurukuru".
 The single became the group's highest first week sales, shifting approximately 69,087 units.
 At the end of 2013, the group were given the opportunity to appear on several year-end shows in Japan, and were subsequently invited to Kōhaku Uta Gassen.
 There, they performed a special medley of their songs.